kenjinc/institutional-ingredient-repurposing/scripts/cleaning-script.md

-number of ingredients that were purchased or prepared on a given day, and separate the `prod_vol_purch`, `prod_type`, `prod_vol_avail_upcyc`, `prod_type_unavail_upcyc`, and `prod_vol_unavail_upcyc` variables across the maximum number of ingredients purchased in a single day (by creating adjoining product-volume variables that are specific to each type of ingredient purchased or prepared)
+number of ingredients that were purchased or prepared on a given day, and separate the `prod_vol_purch`, `prod_type`, `prod_vol_avail_upcyc`, `prod_type_unavail_upcyc`, and `prod_vol_unavail_upcyc` variables across the maximum number of ingredients purchased in a single day across all sites (by creating adjoining product-volume variables that are specific to each type of ingredient purchased or prepared)

 ``` r
 aggregated_data